kbren/MIS-tiltcycle/README.md

 # MIS-tiltcycle
-Project from ACDC 2018 exploring the potential role of isostatic adjustment in producing 1500 year cycles.
+This project sprouted from the group project at ACDC 2018.
+Here, we explore the potential role of isostatic adjustment in producing 1500 year global cycles in marine ice sheets.

+---
 This will serve as documentation for this version of the code.
 This code version was used to make the plots in our presentation at ACDC.

 Problems